By Sara Korab

 Our own research conducted in October predicted that in-store traffic overall for Black Friday would drop by 57 percent, as just 30 percent of shoppers surveyed said they would visit a store this year (compared to 52 percent in 2019).

 So what actually happened?
-Based on anonymized location-data from X-Mode, year-over-year foot traffic was down at major retailers at least 22 percent and sometimes as much as 72 percent.
+Based on anonymized location-data from X-Mode, year-over-year foot traffic was down at major retailers, such as Macy's, at least 22 percent and sometimes as much as 72 percent.
 Retailers that sell perishables had smaller year-over-year drops.

 Declines in foot traffic were different across the country, with western states having more significant declines in foot traffic.
 New Mexico, Oregon and Washington were among the states with the biggest declines in foot traffic and are states with new, recent state-wide restrictions on business.
 Massachusetts, Florida, Maryland, South Carolina and North Dakota showed the lowest drop in traffic, although they still showed declines of about one-third.